h-omer/neo4j-versioner-core/docs/index.md

 Neo4j Versioner Core has been developed by [Alberto D'Este](https://github.com/albertodeste) and [Marco Falcier](https://github.com/mfalcier).

-## Entity-State Data Model
+## Entity-State (ES) Data Model

-The current data model uses three kind of nodes: the Entity nodes, created by the user through a given Label; the `State` nodes, managed by the Graph Versioner and the `R` nodes, used for the versioning of relationships
+The current data model uses two kind of nodes: the Entity nodes, created by the user through a given Label and the `State` nodes, managed by the Graph Versioner.
 The `State` node can be seen as the set of mutable properties which regards the Entity, which possesses only immutable properties.
 There are 4 different relationships:
 * `(:Entity)-[:CURRENT {date: localdatetime('1988-10-27T02:46:40')}]-(:State)`, representing the current Entity `State`;